As a Christian Blogger, and as a Blogger in general, we can easily get discouraged.

 After David was anointed he still had many years of serving unto others and do what God had for him to do before he was to reign as a King.
 The people were not yet ready for him when he was first anointed and all that he was about to do but God knew his heart would be humble and stay in labor till it was time.

 Another side of that is; are we ready?
-I may have been called from God to write over 2 years ago but am I ready for all that God has for me?
+I may have been called to write two years ago but am I ready for all that God has for me?
 Will I do what is required?

 It may take me seven years to reach 100,000 views a month or to get 20k followers on Instagram but my calling to write did not come with a descriptive standard from God to know that people received the words I had written.
 All He said to me was “Just write!”
 The outcome of it all is now of His timing and His choice, not mine.

-As I write and continue with it, He has put more into my heart, more goals to reach for, and more of an emotional connection to write for His people.
-Some goals include for me to enlarge my platform but not for the satisfaction of myself but because it is more people that can be touched.
+As I write and continue with it, He has put more into my heart.
+More goals to reach for and more of an emotional connection to write with.
+Some goals include for me to enlarge my platform but not for the satisfaction of myself; but so more people that can be touched.
 Enlarging my platform is not to put a number on His people for my records.

 His people are His, not mine to count.